dduan/duan.ca/_posts/2018-08-25-a-tale-of-two-dates.md

 Recently, I discovered a curious thing about `Date`s in two large projects I work on.
 Simply put, both projects receives, from various HTTP endpoints, the same object component: a timestamp, and a duration.
-Combining these two pieces, both projects derives two `Foundation.Date`s two represent a time range.
+Combining these two pieces, both projects derives two `Foundation.Date`s to represent a time range.
 So far, so good.

 However, project `A` uses `Fonudation.DateInterval` to represent this concept,